gowebly/gowebly/README.md

 have to think about build and deploy.

 That's why we created the `gowebly` CLI.
-We are here to save you (_and ourselves, among others_) from this routine pain! ✨
+We are here to save you (_and ourselves_) from this routine pain! ✨

 ## 🏆 A win-win cooperation